-You really have two options when it comes to stocking your pantry with “clean” foods.
+You have two options when it comes to stocking your pantry with “clean” foods.

 - When something runs out, replace it with a better version.

-- Toss out everything (donate as much as you can to food pantries and neighbors/friends) and start from scratch
+- Toss out everything and start from scratch.
+Donate as much as you can to food pantries or neighbors/friends.

 There isn’t any right answer so do whatever is right for you and your family.

 - Foods with ingredients you can’t pronounce.

 - High fructose corn syrup and anything else masquerading as ‘added sugar’.

 - Trans fats.
 Don’t use shortening or canola oil.